-SOCIAL SCIENCE 9 • Courses must be taken in more than one academic discipline. • At least two (2) courses or six (6) credit hours must be from the following academic disciplines: Anthropology • Political Science • Economics Psychology Sociology • History Geography • One course may be taken from the following academic disciplines: • African-American Studies • Muslim World Studies
+SOCIAL SCIENCE 9

+• Courses must be taken n in more than one

+academic discipline.

+• At least two (2) course es or six (6) credit

+hours must be from the following academic

+disciplines:

+Anthropology Political Science

+Economics Psychology

+History Sociology

+Geography

+One course may be tal

+following academic disciplines:

+African-American Studies

+Muslim World Studies

+CENTED AT EDITION , TOTAL 0-

+GENERAL EDUCATION

+ELECTIVES

-Note: Total hours may not include prerequisites.
+A.A.
+PROGRAM TOTAL Note: Total hours may not incli

+Note.
+10th nours may not inci aue prerequisites.